College Partnership Program (CPP)

 - A summer overnight experience on a college campus.

-- News and information related to colleges and careers via FCPS's 24-7 (Blackboard) site
+- News and information related to colleges and careers via Schoology.

-- Demonstrates the ability to maintain a minimum GPA of 2.5 in core classes (weighted).
+- Maintain a GPA of 2.5 or higher in core classes.

-- Demonstrates leadership in school or community activities.
+- Demonstrate leadership in school or community activities.

 The College and Career Exploration (CCE) club operates as an after-school program and is open to all students.
-Eighth grade students apply for membership in their high school CPP program through their middle school CCE representative.
+Eighth grade students interested in the high school program will apply through their club sponsor or counselor.